htcondor/htcondor/docs/users-manual/dagman-workflows.rst

 ``dagman.out`` file as described in :ref:`users-manual/dagman-workflows:dag monitoring`.

-Utilizing the Power of DAGMan for Large Numbers of Jobs
+Managing Large Numbers of Jobs with DAGMan
 -------------------------------------------------------

 :index:`large numbers of jobs<single: large numbers of jobs; DAGMan>`